onchainification/dairy_ninja/README.md

 - **Safe Protocol Compliance**:
   - The entire system adheres to the principles of the [Safe Protocol white paper](https://github.com/safe-global/safe-core-protocol-specs/blob/main/whitepaper.pdf), ensuring all Safe multisigs can benefit from the dairy ninja module.

+### Benefits

+- Off-chain quotation is verified on-chain against a set of oracles, not trusting any backend services blindly
+- Smart Order <> solvers handles the routing maximizing the objective function of max buying token amount
+- Safe protocol compliance

 ## API